pact-im/api-doc/_includes/conversations.md

 Parameter | Description
 --------- | -----------
-COMPANY_ID | The ID of the company
+COMPANY_ID | ID of the company
-ID | The ID of the conversation
+ID | ID of the conversation